Minimising Hum

 The next drawing shows two new items items of double insulated equipment inserted into the signal path.
 The sheaths are shown passed through the added equipment, allowing the loop to occur even though the equipment itself is not earthed.
 The chassis are shown in grey indicating that they aren't connected to the signal earth

 In this situation, there is a choice of where to interrupt the sheath.
 The only way is to adopt a scheme and stick to it.
+For example:

 Disconnect the shield where a cable ENTERS an earthed device AND there is another earthed device earlier in the chain.

-As an example, using such a scheme would lead to the following solution for what could have been a real nightmare:
+Using such a scheme would lead to the following solution for what could have been a real nightmare:

 The next drawing shows the above diagram rearranged to show only how each piece of equipment receives its signal earth.